bishDOTexe/bishDOTexe.github.io/_posts/2022-08-09-passive_v_active_reconnaissance.md

 Nessus does however require a license for professional level features, yet is a must-have for any professional Penetration Tester's arsenal.

-<h2>-- Conclusion and Summary --</h2>
+<h2>Conclusion and Summary</h2>

+Straight to the point, passive reconnaissance includes any investigation without directly interacting with the target.
+Contrary to that fact, active reconnaisance includes any recon that involves direct interaction with the victim network/system.
-Effective Reconnaissance uses many, if not all, OSINT tools to gather and obtain as much information as possible.
+Effective Reconnaissance uses many, if not all available OSINT tools to gather and obtain as much information as possible.
 Since each tool is unique, one tool or resource may pull different information than another.
 There's no such thing as too much information during the reconnaissance phase.
 For further tools that weren't mentioned in this post, check out the [GitHub-OSINT] topic.